Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Concluding Remarks

 We have also shown that randomization does not help when the speeds belong to $\{0,1\}$ and jobs are infinitesimal.
 However, the other known lower bounds do not hold in a randomized setting, so designing better randomized algorithms remains an interesting challenge.

-We conclude with an observation about adversarial strategies which might be useful for further research.
+The following observation about adversarial strategies might be useful for further research.
 We give two somewhat orthogonal examples proving the lower bound of~$\frac 43$ for \srs with unit processing time jobs and speeds from~$\{0,1\}$.
 In both examples, there are only two relevant adversarial strategies: either one machine fails or none.
 This may seem sub-optimal, but the lower bound of~$\frac 43$ is tight for unit-size jobs (\Cref{thm:BricksUB}).
 Further, we show in the proof of \Cref{thm:IdenticalWSand} (\Cref{apx:SandOnIdentical}) that, for infinitesimal jobs, an adversary only requires two strategies to force all algorithms to have a robustness factor at least~$\rhosandid(m)$, which is optimal.

 {\em Example 1} (from \cite{SteinZ20}).
 Consider~$2m$ jobs and~$m>2$ machines.
 If an algorithm places~$2$ jobs per bag, let one machine fail.
 This leads to a makespan of~$4$ while the optimal makespan is~$3$ which gives a lower bound of~$\frac 43$.
-Otherwise, one bag has at least three jobs, and, if no machine fails, the algorithm's makespan is~$3$ while the optimal makespan is~$2$ yielding a lower bound of~$\frac 32$.
+Otherwise, one bag has at least three jobs, and, if no machine fails, the algorithm's makespan is~$3$ while the optimal makespan is~$2$, yielding a lower bound of~$\frac 32$.

 {\em Example 2.} Our new dual example has~$3m$ jobs for~$m>3$ machines.
 If an algorithm places~$3$ jobs per bag, let one machine fail.
 This leads to a makespan of~$6$ while the optimal makespan is~$4$, implying a lower bound of $\frac 32$.
-Otherwise, one bag has at least~$3$ jobs, and if no machine fails, the algorithm's makespan is~$4$ whereas the optimal makespan is~$3$, which again gives a lower bound~of~$\frac 43$.
+Otherwise, one bag has at least~$4$ jobs, and if no machine fails, the algorithm's makespan is~$4$ whereas the optimal makespan is~$3$, which again gives a lower bound~of~$\frac 43$.

+We conclude with a remark on a natural generalization of our model in which we allow to pack more bags than the number of machines, say $M\geq m$.
+Our upper bounds obviously still hold by using the algorithms with $m$ bags as presented.
+One would expect that the approximation ratio improves when~$M/m$ increases, and it would be interesting to quantify the achievable robustness factor in terms of both $M$ and $m$.
+Indeed, for the general problem with rocks and arbitrary speeds, it is not difficult to see that \Cref{thm:speedLPT} can be generalized by parameterization and adjusting the inequalities in the proof (see Appendix~\ref{app:extensions}).
+Packing $M\geq m$ bags by LPT yields a robustness factor of $1+\frac{m-1}{M}$, which interpolates nicely between $2-\frac{1}{m}$ (for $M=m$) and~$1$~(for~$M\rightarrow\infty$).